doduy291/nextjs-boilerplate-v12/README.md

 $ npm run prepare
 ```

-> ⚠️ Ensure that you have got a Git repository, otherwise run this command: `git init`
+> ⚠️ Ensure that you have got a Git repository, otherwise run this command: `git init`.
+> You can pass over this command if you installed packages before.

 **3. Development**